aschuh703/ECE408/MP1/Readme.md

 If you have already checked out the repo before 8/29 8PM, you need to rerun `git pull` to make sure everything is up to date.

 To submit your code, you need to run `rai -p ./MP1 --submit MP1`.
 This functionality hasn't been enabled yet, and we will make a campuswire post when it's available.
-To check your submission history, run `rai history -p ./MP1` or `rai l-history -p ./MP1`.
+To check your submission history, run `rai history -p ./MP1` (last 20 enties) or `rai l-history -p ./MP1` (last 100 enties).

 ## Objective